 The crooked lawyer shows Walt and Jesse the ropes as they make their first major steps to get organized as professional crooks, including legitimizing a business front and establishing channels to launder money.

-Lionel Hutz (Phil Hartman)
+Lionel Hutz (Phil Hartman) The Simpsons

 The best Realtor/babysitter/pizza deliverer/law-talking-guy money can buy, Lionel Hutz oversaw his one-man empire from his office in the mall food court.
 And while he seemed destined to lose every case from the opening gavel, he happened to end up the victor in many of his cases on the show, including an $800 billion lawsuit against Itchy and Scratchy Studios.